 Tornadoes….not frequent in the High Country, but you may be surprised at the number of watches and warnings issued over the years.

-Before diving into the tornado history, it’s of note that the last Tornado Watch issued for the High Country occurred on Wednesday May 24, 2017, before that October 14, 2014 and Sunday July 27, 2014.
+Before diving into the tornado history, it’s of note that the first ever Tornado Warning for Watauga County occurred on Sunday October 8, 2017 at 6:29pm.
+That warning was specifically for Southeastern Watauga County.
+The last Tornado Watch issued for the High Country occurred on Wednesday May 24, 2017, before that October 14, 2014 and Sunday July 27, 2014.

 According to records at the National Climatic Data Center there have been three recorded tornadoes in the area.